isomerpages/mse-zerowaste/_zero-waste/04-foreward.md

 strong start.

 ![Photo of focus group discussions on zero waste masterplan](/images/fdg1.jpg)
+<caption>Focus Group Discussions for the Zero Waste Masterplan</caption>

 The Government has taken the lead to catalyse the transition to a circular economy.
 We have introduced the landmark Resource Sustainability Act to